Welcome to Martin's Motel. Warm clean rooms with new beds. No railroad tracks. Make yourself comfortable and enjoy your visit here!

 He sold the property when I was in high school and a truck stop / cafe was built in front.
 It was known as the County Line Cafe.
 Last time through I stopped and visited with the current owner who was the same guy that bought it from my dad.
 Had a nice time visiting the old property which included 70+ acres bordering on a national forest.
 Had great times driving a jeep and shooting my rifle back there as a kid.

 Trivia; up until 1976 Ash Fork had no municipal water well.
-All water to the town came in by rail and was distributed by tank trucks.
+Most water to the town came in by rail and was distributed by tank trucks.
 Every building had a rain barrel and collected as much water as possible for washing and cleaning.

 My wife and I have spent a lot of time traveling and exploring Route 66.
 As we travel we try to document locations by GPS and then recording on a laptop with mapping software.
 We also try to include notes and photos to document information about places.
 On this site is some of the results of our travels.
 We hope you enjoy the map and can use it on your own adventures.
-If you wish, please leave a note on the blog at the bottom of the last page letting us know if you found this site useful.